Cost of Living in Liestal - Updated Prices & Insights

 What is the average rent for an apartment in Liestal?

-In Liestal's center, a one-bedroom apartment runs about $1,489 per month.
-Move further out and that drops to around $1,323.
+A central one-bedroom apartment in Liestal runs about $1,461 per month.
+Move further out and that drops to around $1,326.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 How much does grocery shopping cost per month in Liestal?